Venryx/file-syncer/README.md

 ```
 // basic
-npx file-syncer --from XXX YYY ZZZ --to HardLinks [--async] [--autoKill]
+npx file-syncer --from XXX YYY ZZZ --to NMHardLinks [--async] [--autoKill]

 // for live-sync of node-modules
 npx file-syncer --from node_modules/XXX "node_modules/Y Y Y" --to NMHardLinks [--async] [--autoKill]